c-keil/ur_rl_control/README.md

 # Readme

 # TODO

--Implement main control loop (mostly copy from test script)
+-Tune joint gains

+-Add max acceleration limit

--Add safety features - dead man switch - max - accel
+-Add safety features - dead man switch - keep out zones

 -resolve encoder absolute position rollover issue: add a function that can set the current default_encoder_position setpoints to be 2pi wraped closest values.
 If the daq is turned on, then moved a significant amount (especially likely with the base joint), the user might expect close to zero difference from the refference position, but in reality there is ~2pi difference.